 Answer:

-The labeled part of the duck is its webbed feet, which are different from the feet of other birds.
+The labelled part of the duck is its webbed feet, which are different from the feet of other birds.
 The toes of ducks have skin in between that form a ‘web, ’ which is not present in other birds.
-Other ones are having individual toes without any skin present.
+Other ones have individual toes without any skin present.

 This helps the duck to swim and move easily in water.
 When the duck moves with its webbed feet, a lot of water is pushed backward, which allows the duck to move quickly forward; that is why ducks are very good swimmers.